Flood (They Might Be Giants album): Artwork

 The photograph used for the cover of the album depicts a man rowing a boat made out of strung-together washbasins.
 The image was captured by Margaret Bourke-White as part of a series taken to document the Ohio River flood of 1937.
 The cover, which was designed by band member John Flansburgh with Elizabeth van Itallie, originally featured only the photo; however, an emblem including the band's name, inked by Flansburgh's former coworker Barbara Lipp, was later added.
 The emblem resembles the logo of the International Alliance of Theatrical Stage Employees.

 Promotion

 To promote Flood, Elektra produced a promotional video featuring Linnell and Flansburgh facetiously extolling the album's merits.
 One sarcastic quip was that the album included nineteen songs, which made it inherently better than other albums with fewer tracks.
 The video also included a live performance of "Particle Man" and a sample of the lead single "Birdhouse in Your Soul".
 The band also produced a music video, directed by Adam Bernstein, for "Birdhouse in Your Soul".
-In April, the band appeared on The Tonight Show Starring Johnny Carson to perform the song with Doc Severinsen and the Tonight Show Band.
+In April, the band appeared on The Tonight Show Starring Johnny Carson to perform the song in a faster-tempo version accompanied by bandleader Doc Severinsen and the Tonight Show Band.
 Severinsen's unusually fast count-in resulted in a performance with a noticeably higher tempo than the album recording.
 Linnell and Flansburgh would later adopt a similar tempo for subsequent live performances.